 Joel S. Shoolin, DO, MBA, VP, Advocate Health Care, Oakbrook, IL.
 Chicagoland’s Advocate Healthcare has developed a number of Clinical Decision Support (CDS) tools to improve patient care.
 This session enumerates the current CDS rules and alerts and discusses plans for future deployments.

-Information Sharing within a Federated Data Model – Enabling Data Collaboration without Compromising SecurityAugust 6, 2008 @ 1:00 pm - 2:00 pm CDT
+Information Sharing within a Federated Data Model – Enabling Data Collaboration without Compromising SecurityAugust 6, 2008 at 1:00 pm - 2:00 pm CDT

 Jamie Welch, CIO of the Louisiana Rural Health Coalition (LRHC), presents how a decentralized data approach helped LRHC and the Louisiana State University Health Sciences Center overcome privacy concerns to create a network allowing 24 rural hospitals to access an integrated, patient-centric web portal system to support a statewide telemedicine program